jadecobra/python_tdd_exercises/source/functions/test_functions.rst

       ./makePythonTdd.ps1 sleep_duration

-  and it shows an :ref:`AssertionError` after making the files and folders for the project
+  and it shows an :ref:`AssertionError` after making files and folders for the project

   .. code-block:: python